corda/corda-docs-portal/content/en/platform/corda/1.5/cenm/identity-manager.md

 configuration may need to be the private IP address, whilst external nodes would use the machines external IP/DNS name to connect to Identity Manager.

 If using a fixed IP instead of a DNS address, this can subsequently prevent CRL endpoints in your CENM services' certificates from being reachable if you decide to move CENM services to a new cluster.
 R3 will not support issues created as a result of fixed IP addresses being used in CRL endpoints.
-Only use DNS addresses.
+R3 recommend to use only DNS addresses.
 {{< /note >}}

 ### Database